JopjeKnopje/c_hooks/README.md

 ## Intro
+This repo contians some examples regarding shared object hooking

 ### Shared vs static libaries?

 - A static libary is a collection of `.obj` files containing the functionality of the library.